-1. Stop the engine and remove the key from the panel.
-Flip up the plastic filler cap of the expansion tank.

-- 2. Coolant level should stand between the higher and the lower spurs on the side of the tank (red arrows). - 3.Top-up in using clean water only if amount to fill is remote.
-Use glycol mix if tank is almost empty. - 4.
-Reinstall the coolant cap. - 5.
-Check the coolant level in the recovery tank (if fitted).
-It should lie between the Min and Max mark of the recovery tank.
-Add clean water if necessary.
+- 1. Stop the engine and remove the key from the panel. - 2.
+Unscrew the plastic filler cap (in blue on below picture) on the exchanger tank (in grey on below picture). - 3.
+Open the vent (in blue in the red circle). - You may top-up with clean water, only if amount to fill is very remote.
+Use glycol mix if tank is almost empty. - 5.
+Stop filling when vent is overflowing. - 6.
+Reinstall the vent and the coolant cap.
+Secure them.

-The Min and Max levels on the recovery tank (if fitted) are indicating the effective level of coolant only when the engine is cold.
+This Max level in the tank is representing the effective level of coolant only when the engine is cold.